MicrosoftDocs/visualstudio-docs/docs/version-control/git-create-repository.md

 ---
 # Create a Git repository from Visual Studio

 Visual Studio makes it easy to create a repo right from the IDE.
-And, you can work remotely with the Git provider of your choice, such as GitHub or Azure DevOps.
-Or, you can work locally with no provider at all.
+Repository creation from Visual Studio is optimized for GitHub, but you can work remotely with the Git provider of your choice.
 Here's how.

 ## Prerequisites